Label-efficient multi-organ segmentation with a diffusion model: Experiments and Results

-To implement the nnU-Net under conditions of 1\% and 10\% of labeled data, we subset data in units of cases from the FLARE2022 dataset, instead of splitting in units of slices, which is in line with nnU-Net's pipeline: preprocessing with 3D CT image.
-Specifically, we consider 1 case and 5 cases as an independent dataset, using nnU-Net to train and infer segmentation masks automatically.
-Due to nnU-Net requiring at least one complete 3D CT image, we can not perform nnU-Net under 0.1\% of labeled data.
-It is worth noting that some results are marked as "NA" in the corresponding evaluation metrics when nnU-Net and DDPM-Seg did not support these conditions discussed above.
+To implement nnU-Net under the conditions of 1\% and 10\% of labeled data, we subset the data in units of cases from the FLARE2022 dataset, instead of splitting in units of slices, which is in line with nnU-Net's pipeline.
+Specifically, we consider a single case and five cases as an independent dataset, using nnU-Net to train and infer segmentation masks.
+Due to nnU-Net requiring at least one complete 3D CT image, we cannot perform nnU-Net under 0.1\% of labeled data.
+As a result, some results are marked as "NA" in Table \ref{table3: Comparison to Other SOTA Methods} when nnU-Net and DDPM-Seg do not support the conditions discussed above.